 4. Use of storytelling

-5. Continuous analysis and adaptation
+5. Continuous analysis and adjustment

 6. Authenticity and transparency